ulzbug/apache2.4-cis/README.md

 but the numbering accross PDFs might differ.
 Please also note that all the check inside CIS Benchmark PDF might not be implemented in this set of scripts.
-We did choose the most relevant to us at OVHcloud, do not hesitate to make a Pull Request in order to add the missing script you might find relevant for you.
+We did choose the most relevant to us, do not hesitate to make a Pull Request in order to add the missing script you might find relevant for you.

 Additionally, quoting the License:

-> THIS SOFTWARE IS PROVIDED BY OVH SAS AND CONTRIBUTORS ``AS IS'' AND ANY
+> THIS SOFTWARE IS PROVIDED ``AS IS'' AND ANY
 > EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
 > WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
 > DISCLAIMED.
-IN NO EVENT SHALL OVHcloud SAS AND CONTRIBUTORS BE LIABLE FOR ANY
+IN NO EVENT SHALL BE LIABLE FOR ANY
 > DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES
 > (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
 > LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND